alphagov/govuk-developer-docs/source/manual/pact-testing.html.md

 1. Make the change to the pactfile in the consumer (e.g. GDS API Adapters), in a branch.
   - Its build should fail at the Pact test stage, because it is testing against the default branch of the provider.

-1. Run a parameterised build of the consumer, specifying the new branch name of the provider to test against.
-  - The build should pass so you can now merge the consumer PR, which will mean the change is on the default branch.

-1. Re-run the build for the provider PR now the consumer is merged.
+1. Confirm locally that the provider can verify against the published consumer pact
+  - `env PACT_CONSUMER_VERSION=branch-<branch-of-gds-api-adapters> bundle exec rake pact:verify`

+1. Merge the provider change
+  - The failing pact test should not block merging.

+1. Re-run the consumer tests
-  - The build should pass so you can now merge the provider PR.
+  - These should pass now that the provider has been updated.

+1. Merge the consumer change

 ## Special cases